Pablesky/MCV-C5-G3/Week6/README.md

 ```bash
 python3 task.py
  ```
+The notebooks, just run them as normal.

 ## Tasks
-The main goal of this project is to try and understand how diffusion models work and the use of their parameters.
-Moreover, to give some use to these kind of architecture and find a problem from our previous retrievals and solve it using diffusion.
-Thus, the main tasks are:
+The main goal of this project is to try and understand how multimodal models work and to see if having a lot of dimensions is also a good idea.

-- a) Using open-sourced models.
+- a) Explore the data.
-- b) Exploration of inference with diffusion models.
+- b) Train a simple image classification model.
-- c) Analysis and problem statement.
+- c) Training strategy
-- d) Building a complex pipeline.
+- d) Training strategy.
-- e) Example of an application of generative AI.

-All the hyperparameters are optimized using wandb.ai.
+- e), f) Feature extraction for audio and text.
+- g) Multimodal model training.